phrutis/Passphrases/README.md

 How to continue searching after stopping the program?</br>
 The program saves the position every 2-3 minutes.</br>
-windows run bat file continuation.bat</br>
+Windows run bat file continuation.bat</br>
 Linux copy the startup line from the tex file Continued and run the program.<hr>

-How to continue searching after stopping the program?</br>
-For Windows run bat file Countinue.bat</br>
-For Linux, open a Continue.txt, copy the line and run</br>
-The program will continue searching from the last checkpoint<hr>

 Explain what we are looking for?</br>
 How it works?
 What's this?</br>